 The Resolution states that the fundamental working principle of the new commissions should be the inclusiveness of the weather, climate, water and other relevant environmental areas covered by the WMO constitutional purpose.
 It notes that, due to the multidisciplinary nature and increased work volume, the composition and working arrangements of the new commissions should be elaborated to ensure balanced representation of relevant disciplines, active and balanced regional engagement and gender considerations.

-The two technical commissions are to commence their work as early as possible in accordance with the Transition Plan provided in Resolution 16.3/6 (Cg-18).
+The two technical commissions are to commence their work as early as possible in accordance with the Transition Plan (for original version see Resolution 36 (EC-70) – WMO Constituent Bodies Reform Transition Plan and Communication Strategy, for updated version - as revised by the Constituent Bodies Reform Task Force on 12 September 2018 - see Transition_Plan_v1.5_CBR-TF.pdf).
 The president of each new commission and their vice-presidents will be elected by Congress, from amongst current presidents and vice-presidents of technical commissions, as one-time measure aimed at expediting the transition to the new structure of the technical commissions.
 Upon completion of the transition period, existing technical commissions active during the eighteenth financial period are to disband, as follows:

 - Commission for Basic Systems (CBS)